When people talk about “the blues guitar scale” they’re usually referring to the minor blues scale, a hexatonic scale (6 notes).

 As a place to start, I have prepared a short solo that uses notes from the blues scale all over the fretboard.

-While learning it, it’s good to start seeing connections between the patterns as well as get ideas you may then incorporate in your own solos.
+While learning it, it’s good to start seeing connections between the patterns as well as get ideas you may then incorporate into your own solos.

 You may consider giving a donation, by which you will be helping a songwriter achieve his dreams.
 Each contribution, no matter how small, will make a difference.